home edit page issue tracker

 clf(this, CLF)

-No noun may appear with the number and classifier.
+The number and classifier may appear without the counted noun.
 In this case, the classifier takes the role of the missing noun, and we promote the classifier to be the head.
 So 我 買 兩 本 “I am buying two” is regarded as “I am buying two [books-CLF]”.

 我 買 兩 本 \n I buy two CLF